 Realistically, How Much Water Is Too Much?

-Stuart Galloway, an associate professor of physiology, exercise, and nutrition at the University of Stirling, says that this is n longer sensible.
+Stuart Galloway, an associate professor of physiology, exercise, and nutrition at the University of Stirling, says this is no longer sensible.

 He adds that humans have a homeostatic system, so when we need water, we feel thirsty.
 Therefore, drinking when you are thirsty will help maintain your body’s water level within about 1-2% of its ideal state.
 In fact, for most people, this is absolutely fine.